cosmos/cosmos-sdk/docs/ibc/overview.md

 - Recommended, a channel may be `UNORDERED` so that packets from a sending module are processed in the order they arrive, which may not be the order the packets were sent.

 Modules may choose which channels they wish to communicate over with.
 IBC expects modules to implement callbacks that are called during the channel handshake.
-These callbacks may do custom channel initialization logic, if any return an error, the channel handshake fails.
+These callbacks may do custom channel initialization logic.
+If an error is returned, the channel handshake fails.
 By returning errors on callbacks, modules can programmatically reject and accept channels.

 The channel handshake is a 4-step handshake.
 Briefly, if a given chain A wants to open a channel with chain B using an already established connection: